Odakyu Ace: A Convenient Shopping Mall at Shinjuku Station

 From here, we will introduce some recommended stores in the South Building that are always bustling with customers.

-1. "Cha no Ikedaya" - A selection of the finest Japanese teas from around the country
+1. Cha no Ikedaya - A selection of the finest Japanese teas from Japan

 Cha no Ikedaya was founded in 1945.
 It is a long-established tea shop that always examines, purchases, and blends tea with the tea lover in mind, so you can always buy fresh tea.

-We carry all kinds of Japanese tea, including green tea, roasted green tea, and brown rice tea, all of which are made in Japan.
+They carry all kinds of Japanese tea, including green tea, roasted green tea, and brown rice tea, all of which are made in Japan.

-One tea that has been gaining popularity recently is that produced by Maruku Oyama in Uji City, Kyoto Prefecture .
+One tea that has been gaining popularity recently is that produced by Maruku Oyama in Uji City, Kyoto Prefecture.
 It is garnering attention as a "low-caffeine matcha" that has 80% of the caffeine removed using a new technique that uses only water for extraction.

-Also, canned "matcha" is especially popular among foreign visitors.
+Also, canned matcha is especially popular among foreign visitors.
 It is so popular that they can't keep up with replenishing stock.

 There are many other things to see at Cha Cha no Ikedaya, such as the ability to purchase on-demand roasted coffee beans and enjoy freshly brewed matcha on the spot.
 The shop is also available to give advice on tea, making it a recommended shop for those who want to learn more about Japanese tea.

-2. "Gyoza Infantry" where you can enjoy the exquisite combination of gyoza and sake
+2. Gyoza Hohei: Enjoy the exquisite combination of gyoza and sake

-Gyoza Hohei is a gyoza specialty restaurant that originated in Gion, Kyoto.
+Gyoza Hohei is a gyoza (potsticker) specialty restaurant that originated in Gion, Kyoto.
 One of only eight stores in the world, it is located in the Odakyu Ace South Building.

 The restaurant is small, with five table seats and five counter seats, but this means the distance to the kitchen is close and it has a cozy atmosphere with the aroma of grilling gyoza wafting through the air.

-Gyoza is available in two flavors: "Chinese chive garlic" and "ginger."
-Ginger is especially popular among women, as it can be eaten without worrying about the smell.
+The gyoza potstickers are available in two flavors: Chinese chive garlic and ginger.
+Ginger is especially popular among ladies, as it can be eaten without worrying about the smell.

 The gyoza, which are carefully cooked one at a time, are a masterpiece with the perfect balance of crispy skin and juicy filling.

-The "Chinese chive and garlic" is served with vinegar soy sauce, and the "ginger" with a special miso sauce, giving the dish a rich, meaty texture.
+The Chinese chive and garlic-flavored gyoza are served with vinegar soy sauce, and the ginger with a special miso sauce, giving the dish a rich, meaty texture.

 The best time to come is between 11:00 and 17:00.
 The lunchtime menu is available for a long time, so adults can enjoy a late lunch or early dinner while sipping on some sake.